 In 1976, Hal graduated from California State University in Long Beach with a Bachelor of Arts degree in Journalism.
 Though he opted for a career in music rather than writing professionally, he has put the degree to good use almost from the start.
 During the 1970s Hal wrote reviews and articles for the Jazzologist, (Kerrville, Texas) and wrote his first liner notes for George Buck’s Jazzology and GHB record labels.
 Next, he became a regular contributor to the Mississippi Rag (Minneapolis) and began to write liner notes for Bob Erdos’ Stomp Off label.

-In the 1990s, Hal was a contributing writer for the San Francisco Traditional Jazz Foundation’s Frisco Cricket and contributed liner notes for several CDs produced by SFTJF, including “Turk Murphy’s Jazz Band at the Cinegrill, 1950.”
+In the 1990s, Hal was a contributing writer for the San Francisco Traditional Jazz Foundation’s Frisco Cricket and contributed liner notes for several CDs produced by the Foundation.

-Hal’s articles have also appeared in overseas publications.
-Below are two excerpts from articles published in the Bulletin of the Hot Club of France, and an excerpt from an article which appeared recently in the British publication Just Jazz:
+Hal’s articles have also appeared in overseas publications, including the Bulletin of the Hot Club of France, and the British publication Just Jazz:

 In 2019, Hal began writing for the Syncopated Times https://syncopatedtimes.com/.
-Here is an excerpt from Hal’s interview with guitarist-vocalist-bandleader Dave Stuckey:
+Here is an excerpt from Hal’s tribute to the great pianist Don Ewell: